attackgoat/screen-13/examples/getting-started.md

 let image = graph.bind_node(some_image_binding);
 let (r, g, b, a) = (1.0, 0.0, 1.0, 1.0);
 graph
-    .clear_color_image(img, r, g, b, a)
+    .clear_color_image(image, r, g, b, a)
     .copy_buffer_to_image(buffer, image);
 ```

-Notice how the graph uses builder pattern functions allow additional uses of the graph after
+Notice how the builder pattern functions allow additional uses of the graph after
-submitting one command to it.
+submitting the first command.
 This operates like pushing onto a vec, where all commands
 are logically executed in order.
 In the above case `image` would be cleared to magenta and then
 the image that `buffer` contains would be written to `image` starting at the top left corner.